Plug Your RV or Trailer Into A Solar Generator

 - AC fan (not cooling) – 200W

-We don’t run the water heater or fridge on electric since that would drain the battery quickly, and that’s not worth it.
+We don’t usually run the water heater or fridge on electric since that would drain the battery quickly, and that’s not worth it.

 Related Post: 5 ways to improve Goal Zero Yeti’s charging speed